 The statement of net position and statement of activities display information about the primary government (the District).
-These statements include the non-fiduciary financial activities of the overall government.
-Eliminations have been made to minimize the double counting of internal activities.
 Governmental activities, which are normally supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on service fees.
-At June 30, 2015 and 2014, the District had no business-type activities.
+At June 30, 2017 and 2016, the District had no business-type activities.